 See plans and prices

-Speak with an enrollment specialist
+Speak with a Michigan-based enrollment specialist

 Frequently asked questions (FAQs)

-Are there Individual health plans for students?
+Q. Are there Individual health plans for students?

-Our specialists can help you with all the options available to college students.
+A. Our specialists can help you with all the options available to college students.
 We understand that life as a student is busy!

-Can I change my Individual health plan at any time?
+Q. Can I change my Individual health plan at any time?